shrinerb/shrine/doc/direct_s3.md

 > Storage Service Developer Guide*.

-This means that in certain cases copying from cache to store can fail if it happens soon after uploading to cache.
+This means that in certain cases copying from cache to store can fail if it happens immediately after uploading to cache.
 If you start noticing these errors, and you're using `background_helpers` plugin, you can tell your backgrounding library to perform the job with a delay:

 ```rb
 Shrine.plugin :background_helpers